waittim/waittim.github.io/_posts/2019-10-15-coverage-probability.md

 }
 ```

-For calculating the coverage probability, we can save all of the results of judgement in a vector.
-Definitely, the coverage probability is the number of successful capture divede by the number of distribution.
+For calculating the coverage probability, we can save all of the results of judgment in a vector.
+Definitely, the coverage probability is the number of successful capture divide by the number of distribution.
 ```{r}
 interest <- rep(NA, ncol(samples))
 for (i in seq_along(interest)) {